According to the FBI’s 2020 Internet Crime Report, 791.790 businesses reported cyberattacks during 2018, an increase of 69% over 2019.

 - Inform regulatory agencies and law enforcement authorities.

 - Be transparent with your clients and customers about the breach to regain trust.
 While a cybersecurity attack could damage your reputation, not sharing this information with others could lead to more harm.

 Select a trusted web builder

-Websites can contain sensitive data like payment process information, customer credit card data, email addresses and login credentials.
+Websites can contain sensitive data like payment process information, customer credit card data, email addresses, and login credentials.
 Website security is important to protect your business.

 Self-hosted platforms vs. managed platform

 Kobe Digital is a managed platform.
 This means that Kobe Digital users are not responsible for ensuring website security.
 Kobe Digital does not have dedicated security teams for self-hosted platforms.
-Instead, Kobe Digital has established review processes and investigated suspicious activity in order to ensure that all users remain secure.
+Instead, Kobe Digital has established review processes and investigated suspicious activity to ensure that all users remain secure.
 This gives business owners more confidence in their website’s security and allows them to concentrate on other activities.